Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems

 The number of edges decreases as $\beta$ decreases, so the number of feasible bus trips $|T_b|$ also decreases.
 We tune $\beta$ to generate an appropriate sized set of feasible bus trips $T_b$ that maintain tractability (size of $|T_b|$) while being large enough to provide diverse set of bus routes.
 Intuitively, if $\beta$ is too small, many feasible trips that belong to the optimal solution might be eliminated.
-On the other hand, if $\beta$ is too large and only a few edges are eliminated in the shareability network, the trip list will be too large and large-scale SBRPs will remain intractable.
-Therefore, $\beta$ provides a balance between computability and optimality.
-The appropriate value of $\beta$ (minimum necessary for good solutions) will in practice be different for different problem instances and spatial distributions of the students.
-Figure \ref{fig:edge_compression} shows an example of the shareability network before and after applying the edge compression technique.
+On the other hand, if $\beta$ is too large and only a few edges are eliminated in the shareability network, the trip list will be too large and large-scale SSRPs will remain intractable.
+Therefore, $\beta$ provides a balance between tractability and optimality.
+The appropriate value of $\beta$ (minimum necessary for good solutions) will in practice be different for different problem instances and spatial distributions of the students, and should be chosen according to the computational budget.
+Figure \ref{fig:edge_compression} shows an example of the shareability network before and after applying the edge pruning technique.